Ncnchiche/MortgageCalculator/README.md

 <h1 align="center">MortgageCalculator</h1>

-## Program Description
+## What is this?

-Calculates Mortgage Payments
+Small C program that Calculates Mortgage Payments